airbnb/chronon/docs/source/authoring_features/Source.md

 All sources are basically composed of the following pieces*:

-1. Table that represents an offline warehouse such as hive or a topic that represents and event stream in a messaging system such as kafka
+1. Table that represents an offline warehouse such as hive or a topic that represents an event stream in a messaging system such as kafka
-2. A `Query` component, which tells chronon which fields to extract for the computation pipeline
+2. A `Query` component, which tells Chronon which fields to extract for the computation pipeline

 *External sources are the exception to the above, those are explained more below.